ITfoxtec/FoxIDs/docs/down-party-oidc.md

 ### Configure Implicit Code Flow for a public client
 A public client could be a web application where the security is handled by the webserver or a browser-based riches client.
 The application neither use PKCE or client secret.
-*It is not recemented to use Implicit Code Flow because it is insecure.*
+*It is not recommended to use Implicit Code Flow because it is insecure.*

 - Specify client name in down-party name.
 - Select allowed up parties.